[campaign] exclusive

 • Active or passive voice: Another differentiator between an approachable and an overly professional style is the use of active or passive voice.
 A communication style that addresses the reader directly and avoids passive structures is perceived generally as friendlier.

 2.4.
 What do you say?
-Pin down your brand strategy and messaging pillars
+Pin down your messaging pillars

 Not only the way you talk, but also what you say matters: build your brand messaging pillars to align your communication with your strategy.
 Brand messaging typically consists of: your brand story, e.g. your mission, vision, purpose; your brand promise or tagline; and your messaging pillars.

-For your mission, vision, and purpose statements, keep in mind that they should be short and encapsulate your business in a nutshell.
+For your mission, vision, and purpose statements, keep in mind that they should be short and encapsulate the essence of your business.
 You will need them for company presentations, pitch decks, or your About page on your website.

 Mission: What, who, why you?